liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-configuring-the-lcs-client.markdown

   connection with LCS.
 This regular communication keeps the client's LCS connection alive, even when there's nothing else to report.
 The value is listed in hours, minutes, and then seconds.
 For example, if this value is `00:01:00`, the client communicates with LCS once every minute.
+This article's previous section contains instructions for changing the heartbeat interval.
 - **Message Task Interval:** The interval at which the client checks LCS for new messages.
 For example, LCS messages are used to instruct the client to download new fix packs.
+Currently, this interval is fixed and can't be changed.
 - **Metrics Task Interval:** The interval at which server statistics and metrics are sent to LCS.
+Currently, this interval is fixed and can't be changed.
 - **Last Message Received:** The time the latest message was received from LCS.
 - **Connection Uptime:** The duration of the client's connection with LCS.
-- **Project Home:** This link takes you to this server's registered project.
+- **Project Home:** This link takes you to this server's registered LCS project.
+  The project home in LCS is also called the *dashboard*.
 - **Environment:** This link takes you to this server's registered environment.
 - **Server Dashboard:** This link takes you to the server on LCS.
 - **Disconnect:** Disconnects this Liferay instance from LCS.
 - **Reset Credentials:** Removes the authorizing account from registration with LCS.
-  It's important to note that your credentials are not human readable in the portal instance.
+Note that your credentials are not human readable in the portal instance.
   This is because OAuth, which uses tokens, is used for authentication.

 ![Figure 4.12: The server is connected to LCS.](../../images/lcs-server-connected.png)

-This article's previous section contains instructions for changing the heartbeat interval.
-Currently, the message and metrics task intervals are fixed and cannot be changed.

 Awesome!
 Now that you've registered your server with your LCS account, you can dig in to the features of LCS.